Potsatornc/Digital-Twin-Camera-Systems-for-Urban-Mobility-Enhancement/README.md

-Following files are raspi camera module set up for Raspi Zero 2 W with Camera Pi Module B.
+This project is part of the research conducted by ReLUT Research Lab for Urban Transport(https://github.com/ReLUT).

+This repository contains the code and resources for building a Digital Twin Camera System to enhance urban mobility through car detection and tracking.
+The system is designed for Raspberry Pi Zero 2 W using the Pi Camera Module B, optimized for low-cost solutions.

 Example code included.
 - Auto error reboot (Board System)